Braves vs. Yankees MLB Betting Odds, Trends & Prediction

 Braves vs. Yankees MLB Betting Trends

-The total has gone UNDER in 36 of Atlanta’s last 51 games against an opponent in the American League
+The total has gone OVER in 16 of NY Yankees’ last 22 games played in June

 Braves vs. Yankees MLB BETTING PREDICTION

 Take Atlanta.
-The Braves are 7-1 in their last eight games overall, are 5-2 in their last seven meetings versus the Yankees and are 26-10 in their last 36 interleague meetings.
-They’re also 10-4 in their last 14 games against an opponent from the American League East and are 53-18 in their last 71 games played in the month of June.
+The Braves are 7-2 in their last nine games overall, are 4-1 in their last five meetings with the Yankees and are 26-11 in their last 37 interleague matchups.
+They’re also 5-1 in their last six games when listed as the favorite.